data-apis/scipy-2023-presentation/paper.rst

 some libraries (e.g., JAX).
 NumPy, CuPy, and Torch allow setting strides, but they do not use a uniform API to do so.
 An array API compatible implementation can be used, but it is slower, so it is used only as a fallback for libraries outside of NumPy, PyTorch, and CuPy.
+Indeed, it is significantly slower than than even plain NumPy, with PyTorch CUDA taking 200 seconds to compute the result that takes 7 seconds with NumPy.
+The optimized implementation that uses stride tricks has more expected performance characteristics, with PyTorch CUDA and CuPy giving a near 40x speedup over NumPy.

 ..
 Automatic figure references won't work because they require Sphinx.
 .. _Figure 2: